 • If necessary, meet with students virtually to review your feedback to ensure that it is understood, accepted, and acted upon for future assignments

-Academic integrity in remote learning
+Academic integrity in online learning

-The transition to remote learning has been rapid and it is changing the ways that we teach and support our students.
+The transition to online learning has been rapid and it is changing the ways that we teach and support our students.
 However, academic integrity remains of high importance as we transition to the Summer and Fall terms.
 Academic integrity is the commitment to upholding the values of honesty, trust, fairness, respect, responsibility, and courage in all scholarly activities (International Centre for Academic Integrity (ICAI)).
 Academic Integrity is not only a student responsibility, it’s everyone’s responsibility at U of M.

-As a TA, it is important to be aware of academic integrity policies in the course you are working in and have some awareness of academic integrity at U of M. Here are two important resources to help you learn more about Academic Integrity in Remote Learning:
+As a TA, it is important to be aware of academic integrity policies in the course you are working in and have some awareness of academic integrity at U of M. Here are two important resources to help you learn more about Academic Integrity in Online Learning:

 UM Learn Tools/Resources